kerolesibraheem/Sales_Analysis_PowerBI/README.md

 - DAX

 ## Purpose
-- Identify high- and low-performing regions and product categories.
+- Identify high- and low performing regions and product categories.

-- Understand the cost-to-profit dynamics, especially in high-shipping-cost areas.
+- Understand the cost to profit dynamics, especially in high shipping cost areas.

 - Tailor strategies for inventory, shipping logistics, and promotional campaigns.